swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

 In this chapter, you have successfully:

-1. Set up a new Git repository
+1. Set up a remote Git repository
-2. Initialized Git in your project directory
-3. Verified Git tracking for your files
-4. Excluded experiment results, data, models and Python environment files from Git commits
+2. Added the remote to your local git repository
-5. Pushed your changes to the Git repository
+3. Pushed your changes to the remote Git repository

 You fixed some of the previous issues: